gianlucagag/SWs-lesion_model/README.md

-# Slow Wave Generation a Propagation in a Model of Brain lesions
+# Slow Wave Generation and Propagation in a Model of Brain lesions

 A computational framework for simulating sleep-like neuronal dynamics following brain injury using an extended Jansen-Rit neural mass model with spike-frequency adaptation.